- What Is Price Optimization Model?

 - What is the price range: from the “premium” price of expensive competitors to the “convenience” price with a deep discount or a regular price in a discounter?

 It is challenging to keep a hand on the pulse since prices are dynamic and change every day.
+But dynamic pricing software may significantly ease the task.

 Buyers are willing to pay the same price for similar products.
 The same rule applies to the price range (max — a convenience price, min — a promo price).
 The leader's most frequently encountered price is the benchmark from which to build the optimal price.
 The optimal “spread” is the leader's interval from the maximum to the minimum registered price.